Taxable income is determined using the accounting profits and adding back non-deductible expenses and deducting the allowable non-taxable incomes.

 The inventory valuation method for tax purposes must match the accounting method as defined by the Algerian Financial Standards (SCF).

 Dividends to non-resident shareholders are subject to WHT at source of 15%, which may be reduced or neutralised by an applicable DTT.
-Starting with fiscal year (FY) 2018, dividends to resident shareholders are subject to a WHT at source of 15% (previously, 10%).
-If the dividends are received by a parent entity resident in Algeria, they are not included in the taxable profits for CIT purposes.
+Starting with fiscal year (FY) 2018, dividends to resident shareholders (natural persons) are subject to a WHT at source of 15% (previously 10%).

-Rental income is subject to IBS when received by a taxable corporate entity in Algeria.
-Rental income paid to non-residents is subject to 24% WHT, except for international lease agreements, where a reduction of 60% on the taxable basis is applicable, making the effective tax rate 9.60%.
-However, since January 2017, international lease agreements having benefited from the 60% taxable base reduction are subject to the Algerian VAT, which must be self-assessed by the local payer.
+Rental income is subject to CIT when received by a taxable corporate entity in Algeria.
+Rental income paid to non-residents is subject to 30% WHT, except for international lease agreements, where a reduction of 60% on the taxable basis is applicable, making the effective tax rate 9.60%.
+However, since January 2017, international lease agreements having benefited from the 60% taxable base reduction are subject to the Algerian VAT set at the rate of 19%, which must be reverse charged by the local payer.

-Realised gains and losses are subject to IBS.
-However, unrealised gains and losses are not subject to IBS.
+Realised gains and losses are subject to CIT.
+However, unrealised gains and losses are not subject to CIT.
 There are specific provisions relating to the free re-evaluation of assets.

 Foreign currency exchange gains/losses

-Foreign realised currency exchange gains/losses are subject to IBS.
+Foreign realised currency exchange gains/losses are subject to CIT.

-Subject to DTT provisions, income from other countries is liable to IBS in Algeria, except exportation revenues and revenues realised in hard currency by resident legal entities, which are exempted.
+Subject to DTT provisions, income from other countries is liable to CIT in Algeria, except exportation revenues and revenues realised in hard currency by resident legal entities, which are exempted.